M.S. Nursing, Education (RN to MSN Option) Areas of Study

 In this course students will learn about the principles of health assessment from the individual to the global level.
 Students will learn to perform a comprehensive functional health assessment that includes social structures, family history, and environmental situations, from the individual patient to the population.

-Comprehensive Advanced Nursing Field Experience
+Essentials of Advanced Nursing Practice Field Experience

 Organizational Leadership and Interprofessional Team Development